datadanacreate/Analyzing-Unicorn-Companies-Project-SQL/README.md

 # 🦄 Analyzing Unicorn Companies

-Explore trends and valuations of high-growth companies (“unicorns”) using this comprehensive dataset.
+Explore trends and valuations of high-growth, privately held startup companies valued at over $1 billion (“unicorns”) using this comprehensive dataset.

 ## Dataset Overview